Explore the Rich Vanuatu Culture: Heritage and Traditions Unveiled

 Vanuatu’s traditional dish is lap lap, a baked pudding made with grated yam, banana, manioc, or taro mixed with coconut milk and salt.
 The mixture is wrapped in banana leaves and cooked under hot volcanic stones.
 Different islands have their variations of lap lap.

-Laplap - Vanuatu Culture
+Laplap - Vanuatu culture

 For example, Malekula has a unique method called ‘Sosor,’ where a hot stone is placed in the center of the unbaked pudding along with chicken wings, onion, and tomato.
 Coconut milk is poured over the pudding before it is wrapped and baked.
 Once cooked, the Sosor is opened, the stone is removed, and the meat is steamed from the coconut milk.
 As a dipping sauce, a well is made in the center for more coconut milk.
 Local markets often sell lap lap with toppings like chicken, beef, octopus, or fried fish.